bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/steinmetz.md

 plot(sol)
 ```

-We generate a shooting problem form the computed trajectories and continue the periodic orbits as function of $k_8$
+We generate a shooting problem from the computed trajectories and continue the periodic orbits as function of $k_8$

 ```@example STEINMETZ
 probsh, cish = generate_ci_problem( ShootingProblem(M=4), prob, prob_de, sol, 16.; reltol = 1e-10, abstol = 1e-12, parallel = true)